naserhha/product-quiz/README.md

 This plugin provides a smart system for finding the right product for customers.

+## Translation

+The plugin comes with full translation support:

+- English (default)
+- Persian (Farsi)

+You can add more translations by adding .po/.mo files to the `languages` directory.

 ## Installation

 1. Upload the plugin files to the `/wp-content/plugins/product-quiz` directory, or install the plugin through the WordPress plugins screen directly.